Welcome to the Reception Class Page!

 Mrs Barker's phonics group will begin to receive spellings during the summer term.

 PE takes place once a week, on a Friday morning.
 It is delivered this year by the fabulous Bee Active Team.
 We also have hall time on a Wednesday in R1 and a Thursday in R2.
-Children need PE kits in school every day.
-PE kits will be sent home at the end of each half term for washing, and for a size-check.
+This year, children across the school are being asked to wear their PE kits to school on their PE day (Fridays in Reception).

 All About Me